idibidiart/react-native-responsive-grid/README.md

 I've also found that RTL (right-to-left) support (for Hebrew/Arabic apps) to be generally lacking in RN, so I added RTL layout support to this version.

-Finally, to keep the grid's structure and design simple (as well as logical and consistent) I've added a constraint such that Rows may not contain other Rows (they must be wrapped in a Column) and Columns may not contain other columns (they must be wrapped in a Row)
+Finally, to keep the grid's structure and design simple (as well as logical and consistent) I've added a constraint such that Rows may not contain other Rows as children (they must be wrapped in a Column inside the row) and Columns may not contain other columns as children (they must be wrapped in a Row inside the column)

 That's it.
 Enjoy, and please report any bugs and feature requests/enhacements.